ryanliu-ee/Autonomous-Mobile-Robot/README.md

 *(Motor, encoder, and sensor-driven-motor test code and results to be added as testing continues.)*

+**Testing is still in progress** — subsystems are being verified individually before moving fully into design and integration.

+---

+## Phase 2 — Design: Chassis

+Designing the robot around the parts purchased and verified in Phase 1.
+*In progress.*

+### Rough Draft

+The initial layout uses a **2-motor drive with a ball caster** for support.
+The three main components — motor driver, Arduino Nano, and LiPo — sit in the **center of the chassis** for balance, with the **IR sensors lined up across the front** (some angled outward) to detect obstacles.

+Still deciding between a **round** and a **rectangular** chassis design.

+*(Layout sketch to be added.)*

+### CAD

+The chassis needs internal spaces sized to hold each component.
+Parts will most likely be held in place with double-sided tape; the trickiest part is fitting the **ball caster**.

+**Process:**
+Working in **Fusion 360**, I started from our base dimensions (**150 mm × 120 mm**) and curved the edges so the robot can't catch on corners.
+For the rear support wheel, a custom CAD solution (a sphere in a housing) is possible, but a pre-made caster lets us work immediately — and there's a pre-made socket to fit either option.

+**Top view — component placement** (top-down; symmetrical pieces marked **S**):
+1. L298N motor driver bay
+2. Wheel housing
+3. (S) Motor wire holes
+4. Breadboard housing
+5. Battery housing

+**Side view (left):**
+1. Wheel housing
+2. Motor housing

+*(CAD renders to be added.)*

 ---

 ## Project Reframe (Jan 2026)